VEuPathDB/conifer/Util/lib/conifer/docs/DevelopersGuide.md

 post configuration tasks, create a playbook with the cohort name as a prefix.

-    WDKTemplateSite/Model/config/gestalt/WDKTemplate_playbook.yml
+    WDKTemplateSite/Model/config/conifer/WDKTemplate_playbook.yml

 # Developer Guide

-The variables taken from the vars files are stored in the `gestalt` namespace by the `load_values.yml` tasks.
+The variables taken from the vars files are stored in the `conifer` namespace by the `load_values.yml` tasks.
 Note that this is a branch of the `vars` dictionary, e.g.
-`'{{ vars.gestalt.modelconfig_appDb_connectionUrl }}'`.
+`'{{ vars.conifer.modelconfig_appDb_connectionUrl }}'`.

 The vars files include all the variables needed to populate templates.
 At the top level the variables may not have a value assigned

     connectionString:

-or may have a gestalt comment
+or may have a conifer comment

     connectionString: =g= This is the connection string